Table Of Contents

-What is the National Mesothelioma Virtual Bank?
+What Is the National Mesothelioma Virtual Bank?

-The University of Pittsburgh School of Medicine founded the National Mesothelioma Virtual Bank in 2006 with a grant from the Centers for Disease Control (CDC) and help from the National Institute for Occupational Safety and Health (NIOSH).
-Since then, the bank has added more than 1,400 annotated cases to its database, and its inventory has grown to more than 1,700 biospecimens.
+Since then, the bank has added more than 1,400 annotated cases to its database.
+Its inventory has grown to more than 1,700 biospecimens.

 Our goal is to provide the most comprehensive resource we can to go after this dreaded disease.
 We’re proud to share the work.
 We want to be a national model and a tissue-banking leader.